This recipe for Unbreaded Eggplant Parm requires only 5 ingredients, is gluten free, and is the cheesy Italian comfort food of your dreams.

 - Ladle about ½ cup marinara sauce into the bottom of a 9×13 inch casserole dish, then spread it around to coat.

 - Place a single, even layer of eggplant over the sauce, then top with another thin layer of sauce and a sprinkling of each cheese.

 - Continue layering the eggplant with more sauce and more cheese until you’ve used everything up.
 It's okay if the final layer of eggplant is a bit sparse.
 Sprinkle the top with the reserved 2 cups mozzarella and ½ cup pecorino Romano.

-- Cover with foil and bake for 30 minutes, then remove the foil and bake until bubbling and slightly browned on top, about 20-30 minutes more.
+- Cover with foil and bake for 40 minutes, then remove the foil and bake until bubbling and lightly golden on top, about 20 minutes more.

 - Let cool for at least 30 minutes before serving.
-Sprinkle with chopped parsley if desired.
-Leftovers can be stored in the refrigerator for up to 5 days.
+Sprinkle with chopped parsley or basil if desired.
+Leftover unbreaded eggplant Parm can be stored in the refrigerator for up to 5 days.